Board Committees

 Audit Committee

-Mental Health Legislation Assurance Committee
+Mental Health Legislation Assurance Committee (MHLAC)

 Appointments and Remuneration Committee

-All Non-Executive Directors are members of the committee.
-The Chief Executive has a right to be in attendance as a member of the committee when other Executive Director appointments are being determined, and may be invited to attend when the remuneration of the other Executive Directors is under discussion.
+All Non-Executive Directors are members of the Committee.
+The Chief Executive has a right to be in attendance as a member of the Committee when other Executive Director appointments are being determined and may be invited to attend when the remuneration of the other Executive Directors is under discussion.

 Trust Board